Nonparametric Learning Non-Gaussian Quantum States of Continuous Variable Systems

 Using the set of KCFEs $\{\hat{\phi}_{nh}(1;\mu_i,y-y')\}_{i=1}^{N_{\mu}}$, we use KQSE procedure to reconstruct the kernel \eqref{1154} of cat state density operator.
 With the set $\{\hat{\phi}_{nh}(1;\mu_i,\nu_j)\}_{i,j=1}^{N_{\mu},N_{\nu}}$ KQSE reconstructs the overlap \eqref{1357} between the known coherent cat state $\boldsymbol{\rho}$ and its estimate from noisy data $\boldsymbol{\rho}_n$ for various total sample sizes $T_{\mu,\nu}$.
 The results are provided in Tab.~\ref{tab_1}.
 Among the parameters varied, the sample size $n$ and the number of measurement settings $N_{\mu}$, $N_{\nu}$ exhibit the strongest influence on the reconstruction accuracy, yielding reduction in the total errors, while the effect of increasing $\mu_{\max}$, $\nu_{\max}$ is slightly weaker.
-A detailed analysis of the parameter sensitivities, together with guidelines for their optimal selection, is presented in Supplemental Material.
+A detailed analysis of the parameter sensitivities and a comparison with MLE-based methods are provided in the Supplemental Material.
+In addition to numerical simulations, we validate the proposed KQSE framework using experimentally measured homodyne-tomographic data.
+Specifically, we analyze non-Gaussian optical data corresponding to a Schr{\"o}dinger kitten state obtained via conditional measurements in a quantum-optical experiment [see Ref.~\cite{Lvovsky_2002,Lvovsky_2004}].
+From the experimental quadrature samples, we reconstruct the tomogram, CF, and state kernel using KQSE, and compare the results with MLE under both correctly specified and misspecified parametric models.
+KQSE consistently yields the lowest reconstruction errors for both simulated and experimental data, outperforming MLE-based approaches in the presence of model mismatch and noise.
+Full details of the experimental dataset, reconstruction procedure, and quantitative comparison are presented in the Supplementary Material.